slightlyoff/history_api/app_history.md

 }
 ```

+Note how this example responds to various types of navigations:

+- Cross-origin navigations: let the browser handle it as usual
+- Same-document fragment navigations: let the browser handle it as usual
+- Same-document URL/state updates (via `history.pushState()`, `appHistory.updateCurrentEntry()`, etc.):
+  1. Send the information about the URL/state update to `doSinglePageAppNav()`, which will use it to modify the current document
+  1. After that UI update is done, potentially asynchronously, update the history stack and browser UI
+- Cross-document normal navigations:
+  1. Prevent the browser handling, which would unload the document and create a new one from the network
+  1. Instead, send the information about the navigation to `doSinglePageAppNav()`, which will use it to modify the current document
+  1. After that UI update is done, potentially asynchronously, update the history stack and browser UI
+- Cross-document form submissions:
+  1. Prevent the browser handling, which would unload the document and create a new one from the network
+  1. Instead, send the form data to `processFormDataAndUpdateUI()`, which will use it to modify the current document
+  1. After that UI update is done, potentially asynchronously, update the history stack and browser UI

 #### Example: single-page app "redirects"

 A common scenario in web applications with a client-side router is to perform a "redirect" to a login page if you try to access login-guarded information.
 The following is an example of how one could implement this using the `navigate` event: